 If thumb pain increases, try the use of ice to decrease pain and swelling: 15 minutes of ice on the thumb per each hour.
 Consult your physician about the use of a splint to help immobilize the thumb or if pain persists.

-ErgoMomma knows mommas are SUPER busy and we understand you cannot lift perfectly all the time.
+We know how SUPER busy you are, and we understand you cannot lift perfectly all the time.
 However the more often you do lift correctly the less likely you are to injure yourself.